unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 - #### When

   Defines the 'can execute' of the command.
+It accepts a predicate of `T`, where `T` is the type the command has been created with.
+When this is configured, the command will be executed only if the condition is true.

   ```csharp
   public IAsyncCommand MyCommand => Command.Create<int>(builder => builder.When(i => i > 10));